kuzzleio/documentation/src/sdk/go/2/interfaces/protocol/listener-count/index.md

 code: true
 type: page
 title: ListenerCount
-description: Get number of registered listener for a given event.
+description: Gets number of registered listener for a given event.
 ---

 # ListenerCount

-Get number of registered listener for a given event.
+Gets number of registered listener for a given event.

 ## Arguments